opencontainers/distribution-spec/detail.md

 > For the purposes of implementation, if any details below differ from the described request flows above, the section below SHOULD be corrected.
 > When they match, this note SHOULD be removed.

-The behavior of the endpoints are covered in detail in this section, organized by route and entity.
+The behavior of the endpoints are covered in detail in this section, organized by the API protocol flows (route) consisting of requests and responses between the entities implementing the API.
 All aspects of the request and responses are covered, including headers, parameters and body formats.
 Examples of requests and their corresponding responses, with success and failure, are enumerated.

 > **Note**: The sections on endpoint detail are arranged with an example request, a description of the request, followed by information about that request.